rawalpurvi/capstone/frontend/README.md

 >_tip_: Do not use **ionic serve**  in production.
 Instead, build Ionic into a build artifact for your desired platforms.
 [Checkout the Ionic docs to learn more](https://ionicframework.com/docs/cli/commands/build)

-## Key Software Design Relevant to Our Coursework
+## Key Software Design Relevant to Capstone

-The frontend framework is a bit beefy; here are the two areas to focus your study.
+The frontend framework is a bit beefy; here are the two areas to focus.

 ### Authentication